zzhangjii/learning-library/ospa-library/github-ideas/README.md

 ## Library for GitHub OSPA Discussion
 ### Objectives
 * Agree to common method for creating OSPA Hands-On Lab documentation using GitHub.
-* Develop standard methodology for OSPA teams
+* Develop standard methodology for OSPA teams.
-* Determine best mechanism for document creation, edit, and deployment
+* Determine best mechanism for document creation, edit, and deployment.

 ### Issues :warning:
 * Only selected **OSPA GitHub Admin** individuals will be able to modify Oracle GitHub's Learning-Library/ospa-library repository(Ale, Dan, John, so far...)